 There are a lot of different types of filters on the market.
 The following list includes the most popular and commonly used.

-- HOB (Hang On Back): As indicated by the name, a hang on back filter hangs on the back of your aquarium.
-(Though, technically speaking, it can also be hung on the side).
+- HOB (Hang On Back): As indicated by the name, a hang-on back filter hangs on the back of your aquarium.
 This is a really popular choice across the board for fish hobbyists because it provides all 3 types of filtration and doesn’t take up a lot of space in the tank.

 - Internal: These filters hang inside the tank, taking up very little space.
 While they do perform all 3 types of filtration, they are usually not ideal for tanks over 20 gallons.